ollls/zio-quartz-ee/README.md

 Enterprise use cases for zio-tls-http server - m5.<br><br>
 The code assumes that you have access to LDAP compliant directoty to test conn. pooling and cachig.
-If not, I will be more than happy to post any other examples in our catalog of use cases.
+If not, just use it as reference, I will be more than happy to post any other examples in our catalog of use cases.
 Also, please see: "Dummy layers with ResPool[Unit] resource to test cache with random number generator".

 ## Additional dependencies: